swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 In response to concerns about the efficiency of the current process, Pichincha Bank is seeking to enhance its international fund transfer process.
 The subsequent segments of Section 2 will further detail Pichincha Bank’s challenges, objectives, and the success metrics of a proposed solution.

 ## 2.2 Business Opportunity
-The current financial transaction system for international fund tranfers is inefficient and affects both customers and bank tellers.
+The current financial transaction system for international fund tranfers is inefficient and affects both Customers and bank Tellers.

 * Customers often experience lengthy wait times at the bank and spend a significant amount of time filling out the physical forms.
-Simultaneously, tellers spend time walking clients through the physical forms and verifying that they contain the correct and appropriate information.
+Simultaneously, Tellers spend time walking clients through the physical forms and verifying that they contain the correct and appropriate information.
 * The long duration of the transaction causes Customer dissatisfaction and frustration.
 The inefficiency of the international transfer process has a detrimental impact on the organization’s reputation, and profits.

 Our team proposes the implementation of a digital transaction system.
 This initiative aims to not only speed up the transaction process but also significantly improve accuracy and productivity.
 By reducing transaction time and minimizing errors, the new digital process will elevate the overall Customer experience and improve employee productivity.